-Materials: Hand blown white to clear degrading crystal glass.
+Materials: Hand blown white to clear degrading crystal glass globe.
 Aluminium canopy and lamp cap.
 Metal lamp holder (chromed iron, not polished).
-Chromed rod.
+Chrome rod.
 Copper and porcelain socket.
 Steel wire in the electricity wire for reinforcement.

 Cord Length: 60 cm / 23.62”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but a white/opaque or frosted one is preferred.

 Designer: To be appraised.

 This globe pendant lamp has no label or whatsoever.
 Not even a logo in the socket.
 The globe is made of thick hand blown crystal glass.
 The edge on top is rounded by heat.
 Most of the time it is only cut.
 The electricity wire is reinforced with a steel cable because of the weight of the glass.

 Companies that sold glass lamps like this one are, among others: Lamperti, Targetti, Lightolier, AV Mazzega, Peill + Putlzer, Raak Amsterdam…